GuglielmoColoretti/Diquark/README.md

 $\phi_{OD}$ | 8 | 2 | +1/2

 Both the .fr files and the UFO file are provided, ready to use.
+The .fr files contains only the diquark extensions and are meant to be merged with the SM.fr wich provides the SM parts.